 What is Posting in Accounting?

-Posting in accounting refers to the transfer of balance from one ledger to the general ledger so as to make it easy to understand the accounting and this posting in accounting are done at regular intervals i.e. monthly, quarterly, half-yearly or yearly depending upon the size of entity and volume of transactions of the entity.
+Posting in accounting refers to the transfer of balance from one ledger to the general ledger to make it easy to understand the accounting, and this posting in accounting is done at regular intervals, i.e., monthly, quarterly, half-yearly, or yearly depending upon the size of entity and volume of transactions of the entity.

 Steps in Posting in Accounting

 Step #1 – Create the Sub-Ledgers and General Ledgers with Various Transactions

 Various accounts and transactions are to be recorded in their respective ledgers.